mozilla/data-docs/src/concepts/analysis_gotchas.md

   `"releaseChannelCollection": "opt-out"`

-Most probes are "opt-in": we do not get information from them unless the user opts into sending us this information.
+Most probes are "opt-in": we do not get information from them unless the user opts into sending us this information by installing any pre-release version of Firefox (Beta or Nightly or Developer Edition (which is also kinda/sorta Beta)).
-Users can opt-in in two ways:
-1. Using Firefox's Options UI to tick the box that gives us permission
-2. Installing any pre-release version of Firefox

-The nature of selection bias is such that the population in #1 is useless for analysis.
-If you want to encourage users to collect good information for us, ask them to install Beta: it's only slightly harder than finding and checking the opt-in check-box in Firefox.
+If you want to encourage users to collect good information for us, ask them to install Beta.

 [Environment]: https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/environment.html
 [Histograms]: https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/histograms.html